GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 #### src directory

-This directory contains the MATLAB scripts to run on CCR's high performance compute cluster.
-The MATLAB scripts need to be compiled on CCR and the executables copied to the bin directory and committed.
-See src/build_matlab_executables.sh for more information.
+This directory contains the MATLAB scripts for this tool.
+The MATLAB scripts need to be compiled on CCR.
+The MATLAB scripts for this tool were compiled on CCR by running the bash script ./build_matlab_executables.sh.
+See https://docs.ccr.buffalo.edu/en/latest/hpc/login/ for instructions on how to log into a CCR login node.
 If you need assistance compiling the MATLAB scripts for your tool, please open a Ghub support ticket.

-#### bin directories
+#### bin directory

-This directory contains the MATLAB executables to run on CCR's high performance compute cluster.
-See the src/build_matlab_executables.sh for more information.
+This directory contains the submit wrapper script, Wrapper_5_0_1.py, used to plan the Pegasus WMS workflow.

-Note: the executable files must have the executable file permission bits set.
-For example, use chmod 755 deg2utm and chmod 755 utm2deg to set the executable file permissions bits.

 #### remoteBin directory

-This directory contains the bash script, matlabLaunch.sh, used by the Pegasus WMS to launch the MATLAB executables contained in the bin directory.
-See remotebin/matlabLaunch.sh for details.
+This directory contains the bash script, matlabLaunch.sh, used by the Pegasus WMS to launch the MATLAB executables.

 #### middleware directory